Kequc/github-pages-render/readme.md

 ### Assets

 To make changes to your css, images, or javascript.
 Add or modify those assets into your output assets directory directly.
-They will be safe from deletion as long as you don't use the `--force` flag and then also say that you want to delete your output directory.
+They will be safe from deletion as long as you don't use the `-f` flag and then also say that you want to delete your output directory.

 ### Publish